-The past twelve months have been a strange time of evolving demands on global healthcare services, as well staggering transformations in the digital sphere.
+The past twelve months have been a strange time of evolving demands on global healthcare services, as well as staggering transformations in the digital sphere.
 In many hospitals, these two topics overlap, as healthcare organizations are increasingly targeted in online attacks.

 Healthcare workers don’t have time to digest information about cybersecurity and password practices.
 But each day threat actors bang at their digital doors, on a hunt for the sensitive information locked away in hospital files, including confidential data that can be exploited and sold to other hackers.